PEMF for Osteoporosis & Fracture Healing (+Video)

-As we enter 2020, PEMF has been demonstrated to reduce pain and improve functional outcomes of patients with osteoporosis, but few studies have been conducted attempting to enhance bone density and strength with PEMFs (9).
+As we wind down 2021, PEMF has been demonstrated to reduce pain and improve functional outcomes of patients with osteoporosis, but few studies have been conducted attempting to enhance bone density and strength with PEMFs (9).
 Successful animal and test-tube cell studies, however, suggest various mechanisms by which PEMFs could help prevent and treat osteoporosis.
 Among other actions, PEMFs activate various intermediaries and hormonal pathways which likely end up enhancing osteoblast bone-building activity and limiting osteoclastic bone breakdown.

 Human studies using PEMFs for osteoporosis